JK-0001/skills/README.md

 2. Copy the skill folders you want into your Claude skills directory
 3. Claude will automatically reference the playbook when you ask relevant questions

-**Trigger phrases** are listed in each skill's frontmatter — these are the phrases that tell Claude to use that skill.
+**Trigger phrases** are listed in each skill's frontmatter, these are the phrases that tell Claude to use that skill.
 For example, asking *"help me validate my idea"* will trigger the `idea-validation` skill.

 ---